AdobeDocs/campaign-standard.en/help/administration/using/external-accounts.md

 >
 >Information needed to configure your external account in Adobe Campaign Standard can be found in the Azure Portal by selecting **[!UICONTROL Settings]** > **[!UICONTROL Access keys]**.

-The Azure Blob storage connector can be used to import or export data to Adobe Campaign using a **[!UICONTROLTransfer file]** workflow activity.
+The Azure Blob storage connector can be used to import or export data to Adobe Campaign using a **[!UICONTROL Transfer file]** workflow activity.
 For more on this, refer to this [section](../../automating/using/transfer-file.md#azure-blob-configuration-wf).

 For a Microsoft Azure Blob storage external account, provide the following details: